craighillelson/aws-club/README.md

 Create an unencrypted EBS volume and attach it to an instance.
 Now, encrypt the volume and attach it to the instance.

+Create a Lifecycle policy for an EBS volume that creates a snapshot every 24 hours and retains the last 3 snapshots.

 ## DynamoDB
 Create Table
 1. Upload [music.csv](music.csv) to an S3 bucket.